128technology/docs/docs/cli_reference.md

 #### Description

-The _show application modules status_ subcommand shows all of &quot;application&quot; names and transport information of a module, along with some other debugging information.
+The _show application modules status_ subcommand shows all of application names and transport information of a module, as well as other debugging information.

 ## `show application names`